-The scheme consisted of 8 lyophilized samples, all prepared from the same basic urine, but with various amounts of added analytes.
-The analytes included are biopterin and neopterin and results are expressed in both μmol/L and mmol/mol creatinine.
-The samples were identical two by two: the pairs, the biochemical and (mimicked) clinical characteristics are in the table below.
+The scheme consisted of 8 lyophilised samples, all prepared from the same basic urine, but with various amounts of added analytes.
+The analytes included are biopterin and neopterin and results are expressed in both $\mu$ mol/L and mmol/mol creatinine.
+The samples were identical two by two: the pairs, the biochemical and (mimicked) clinical characteristics are in Table 1 below.
 Samples have been tested for stability and homogeneity according to ISO 13528.

-$^{^{1}}$ If this Annual Report is not Version 1 for this scheme year, go to APPENDIX 1 for details of the changes made since the last version of this document
+&lt;sup>1 If this Annual Report is not Version 1 for this scheme year, go to APPENDIX 1 for details of the changes made since the last version of this document.